jurgenwigg/py3S60/newcore/Doc/library/sys.rst

      for the Windows console, this only applies when :envvar:`PYTHONLEGACYWINDOWSSTDIO` is also set.

-   * When interactive, the ``stdout`` stream is line-buffered.
-Otherwise, it is block-buffered like regular text files.
-The ``stderr`` stream is line-buffered in both cases.
-You can make both streams unbuffered by passing the :option:`-u` command-line option or setting the :envvar:`PYTHONUNBUFFERED` environment variable.
+   * When interactive, ``stdout`` and ``stderr`` streams are line-buffered.
+     Otherwise, they are block-buffered like regular text files.
+You can override this value with the :option:`-u` command-line option.

-   .. versionchanged:: 3.9
-      Non-interactive ``stderr`` is now line-buffered instead of fully buffered.

    .. note::